| For the past two years, the Cleveland Chapter

 all knows, those years of high investment return were followed

 by this year of little or no investment return.
+If the Cleveland Chapter is to continue giving

 annual scholarships, this fund must be replenished.
 Many of